francescoGemolo/JavaScript---Assignment-1/README.md

 # Number Guessing Game

 A simple JavaScript-based number guessing game where players try to guess a randomly generated number between 1 and 100 within 10 attempts.
 The game features a dramatic, AI-themed narrative to make the experience more engaging.
+It runs in the browser console, using prompts for user input and console.log for feedback.

+## How to Play

+1. Open `index.html` in a web browser.
+2. An alert will appear; click OK.
+3. Open the browser console (F12 or Ctrl+Shift+I).
+4. Type `game()` and press Enter to start playing.
+5. Follow the prompts to guess the number.

 ## Code Overview